-Today in an unforeseen move, Mayor London Breed appointed her favored candidate, Suzy Loftus, to be the interim San Francisco District Attorney following the premature resignation yesterday of DA George Gascón who is not seeking a third term.
+SAN FRANCISCO — Today in an unforeseen move, Mayor London Breed appointed her favored candidate, Suzy Loftus, to be the interim San Francisco District Attorney following the premature resignation yesterday of DA George Gascón who is not seeking a third term.
 Gascón will leave his post on Oct.
-18th, four weeks before the first open District Attorney race in San Francisco in 100 years.
+18th, just weeks before what would have been the first open District Attorney race in San Francisco in 100 years.
 The historic nature of this race was already heightened because there are four candidates running on distinct platforms for this crucial position, at a critical time in California’s history.
 Those candidates are Chesa Boudin, Lief Dautch, Suzy Loftus, and Nancy Tung.
 Unfortunately, in what is expected to be a very tight race on Nov.
 5th, Mayor London Breed has decided to tip the scales and undermine the democratic process.

 The ACLU of Northern California launched its Hey!
 Meet Your DA project in Fall 2017 to educate the public and communities about the critical role District Attorneys have played in creating and sustaining the massive problem of mass incarceration and deep racial disparities within the criminal legal system.
 Concurrently, the Meet Your DA project seeks to highlight the role that District Attorneys can play in ending mass criminalization and mass incarceration by exercising the structural and discretionary power they wield over the criminal legal system for justice.